YYuanqi/fullstack-course4-mudule2/README.md

 # fullstack-course4-mudule2

-Assignment of module 2 of RoR fullstack course4 in Coursera.
+Assignment of module 2 of RoR fullstack course 4 in Coursera.